chronus44/grandshakeToken/README.md

 ```
 goal wallet new grandwallet -d genesisfiles/testnet
 ```
-2. then the terminal or system will require to input a password that will be used for the wallet, **from the github repo the password that being used is `grandshake1` all lower case** **If the password is different, the password in the _expectFile.exp_ **
+2. then the terminal or system will require to input a password that will be used for the wallet, **If the password is different, the password in the _expectFile.exp_ **

 ## Creating two accounts (Primary Account and Secondary account)
 1. To create an account, type the following code: